yostane/xamarin_guide/PostListDetailsXamarin/README.md

 ![sample](./assets/post-detail-2-small.png)

 In the previous guide, we developed a Xamarin app that displays on a list of items fetched from the internet.
 In this guide, we go further by opening a detail view when we tap on an item.
-We will first create the new view without complying to the mvmm pattern.
+We will first create the new view without complying to the mvvm pattern.
 After that, we will try to modify the code in order to follow mvvm principles.
 Let's begin :v:.

 ## Adding the detail page the easy way